ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Protocol Option Racing: Protocol Option Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the composition of protocols or the options used for protocols.

 * Path Racing: Path Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on a selection from the available Paths.
-Since different Paths will have distinct configurations (see {{?RFC7556}}) for local addresses and DNS servers, attempts across different Paths will perform separate DNS resolution steps, which can lead to further racing of the resolved Remote Endpoints.
+Since different Paths will have distinct configurations (see {{?RFC7556}}) for local addresses and DNS servers, attempts across different Paths will perform separate DNS resolution steps, which can lead to further racing of the resolved Remote Endpoint Identifiers.

-* Remote Endpoint Racing: Remote Endpoint Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the specific representation of the Remote Endpoint, such as a particular IP address that was resolved from a DNS hostname.
+* Remote Endpoint Racing: Remote Endpoint Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the specific representation of the Remote Endpoint Identifier, such as a particular IP address that was resolved from a DNS hostname.

 ### Separating Connection Contexts {#conn-context}